-OF THE MUNICIPAL FUND.
+OF THE MUNICPAL FUND.

-fines paid or levied in any munithe municipal fund constitute cipality under this Act, and all other sums which, under the sanction of Government, may be transferred to the Commissioners, shall constitute a fund which shall be called the "municipal fund," and shall, together with all property of every nature or kind whatsoever which may become vested in the Commissioners, be under their control, and shall be held by them in trust for the purposes of this Act.
+67. All sums received by the Commissioners, and all fines paid or levied in any munihemanicipal fund. cipality under this Act, and all other sums which, under the sanction of Government, may be transferred to the Commissioners, shall constitute a fund which shall be called the "municipal fund," and shall, together with all property of every nature or kind whatsoever which may become vested in the Commissioners, be under their control, and shall be held by them in trust for the purposes of this Act.

-All moneys, received under Part VII (Water supply), Part VIII (Lighting with Gas) and Part IX (Cleansing of private privies and cess pools) shall respectively be applied for the purposes of the Parts under which they are levied, and for payment of a proportionate share of the cost of collection and of general supervision.
+All moneys, received under Part VII (Water-supply), Part VIII (Lighting with Gas) and Part IX (Cleansing of private privies and cess-pools) shall respectively be applied for the purposes of the Parts under which they are levied, and for payment of a proportionate share of the cost of collection and of general supervision.

-The expenses incurred for the cleaning of cess pools have, under sec.
-186, hitherto been met out of the general fund, but cess pools, having been included in Part IX, the costs of their cleaning shall be defrayed from the moneys received under that head.
+The expenses incurred for the cleansing of cess-pools have, under sec.
+183, hitherto been met out of the general fund, but cess-pools, having been included in Part IX, the costs of their cleansing shall be defrayed from the moneys received under that head.

+.
 Under Part X (Regulation of markets) all necessary expenses for the establishment of a municipal market may, under sec.
-335, be defrayed from the general municipal fund, and the incomes, derived from it, constitute a part of such fund.
+385, be defrayed from the general municipal fund, and the incomes, derived from it, constitute a part of such fund,

-- 68. Except as is otherwise provided in this Act, the

-Commissioners shall set apart and apply annually out of the municipal fund,- - (a) firstly, such sum as may be required for the payment of the interest which may fall due on any loan contracted by the Commissioners; - (b) secondly, such sum as they are by this Act required to provide for payment of their own establishment, including such contributions as are referred to in section 48;

-(c) thirdly, such sum as the Local Government may direct towards the cost of audit, towards the cost of establishments in any office of account or in any treasury, and towards the salary of any special officer who may be appointed under section 82:
+- 68. Except as is otherwise provided in this Act, Payment on account of interest on loans and establishment.
+68. Except as is otherwise provided in this Act, the Commissioners shall set apart and apply annually out of the municipal fund,- - (a) firstly, such sum as may be required for the payment of the interest which may fall due on any loan contracted by the Commissioners; - (b) secondly, such sum as they are by this Act required to provide for payment of their own establishment, including such contributions as are referred to in section 48; - (c) thirdly, such sum as the Local Government may direct towards the cost of audit, towards the cost of establishments in any office of account or in any treasury, and towards the salary of any special officer who may be appointed under section 82:

-Provided that the total amount which any municipality may be required to pay under clause (c) otherwise than as the salary of a special officer appointed under section 82 shall not in any year exceed two per centum on the amount of the municipal income for such year.
+Provided that the total amount which any municipality may be required to pay under clause (c)otherwise than as the salary of a special officer appointed under section 82 shall not in any year exceed two per centum on the amount of the municipal income for such year.

 By sec.
 30 of Beng.
-Act IV of 1894 the words "except as is otherwise provided in this Act," "towards the salary of any special officer who may be appointed under section 82" and "otherwise than as the salary of a special officer appointed under section 82" have been added, and the word "and" in cl. (c) after the word "audit" has been omitted.
+Act IV of 1894 the words "except as is otherwise provided in this Act," "towards the salary of any special officer who may be appointed under section \$9" and "otherwise than as the salary of a special officer special officer special officer special officer special officer section 82" have been added, and the word "and" in cl. (c) after the word " audit" has been omitted.